 - Do not eat close to bedtime

 Our Dubai’s premier family clinic – Euromed Clinic Center – celebrates the 17th Annual GERD Awareness Week between November 20th and 26th, 2016.

 With the guidance of best gastroenterologists in Dubai, Euromed joins hands with you to jointly raise awareness for GERD in the UAE.
 A combined effort towards awareness can impact positive outcomes such as additional research, educational opportunities, and improved patient care for those suffering from this chronic disease.

-Book an appointment with with our Doctors to experience relief from troublesome symptoms and be well informed!
+Book an appointment with our Doctors to experience relief from troublesome symptoms and be well informed!